nus-cs2113-AY1920S2/tp/docs/team/benchan911.md

 ## Chan Ee Zheng, Benjamin - Project Portfolio Page
 ### Project: Professor Assistant Console (PAC)

-### Overview
 Pac is a event scheduler used by professors which helps to keep track of events.
-Pac has a unique feature of linking attendance list and performance list to events.
 The user interacts with it using a Command Line Interface (CLI).

-### Summary of Contributions

 #### Code contributed: [here](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#=undefined&search=benchan911)